apache/paimon/docs/content/flink/expire-partition.md

 ## Expiring Partitions

 You can set `partition.expiration-time` when creating a partitioned table.
-Paimon will periodically check the status of partitions and delete expired partitions according to time.
+Paimon streaming sink will periodically check the status of partitions and delete expired partitions according to time.

 How to determine whether a partition has expired: compare the time extracted from the partition with the current